ABT Needs Your Support Now ABT CRISIS RELIEF FUND

 Her television work includes the 4-part ‘Ballerina’ Series, which she wrote and presented for the BBC; ‘Assoluta’ (BBC); ‘Makarova Returns’ (BBC); ‘In a Class of Her Own’ and ‘Natasha’.
 She has also been filmed in Swan Lake, Giselle, Romeo and Juliet, Other Dances and La Bayadère.

-Miss Makarova made her musical comedy debut on Broadway in George Abbot’s On Your Toes for which she won the Tony Award as “Best Actress in a Musical” as well as seven additional awards.
-In 1984, she starred in the West End production of On Your Toes where she won the coveted Laurence Olivier Award.
+She made her musical comedy debut on Broadway in On Your Toes, winning the Tony Award for Best Actress in a Musical in 1983, Drama Desk Award, the Stanislavsky Award, Astaire Award and numerous other awards.
+In 1984, she starred in the West End production of On Your Toes, for which she won the Laurence Olivier Award.